tc39/proposal-rm-builtin-subclassing/README.md

 ### Constructor methods

-(This may be decoupled from the rest of the proposal.)

 The following methods on `Promise` will create and return a `Promise` object in the current Realm.
-They will require `this` to be the `Promise` constructor.
+They will ignore the `this` value.

 - `Promise.all`
 - `Promise.allSettled`